Likheet/KaroStartup_Project2/README.md

 ---

-*This project was developed as part of KaroStartup Project 2*
+*This project was developed as part of KaroStartup Internship*